-It is therefore clear that DNA stability is a dynamic process, the result of a permanent balance between the production of lesions and their repair.
+It is therefore clear that DNA stability is a dynamic process, resulting from a permanent balance between the production of lesions and their repair.
 These repair mechanisms do not operate at a constant level, they are subject to regulation.

 A first type of regulation depends on the number of lesions in the cell.
-This phenomenon was first highlighted in the E. coli, a bacterium that is one of the preferred subjects of study for geneticists.
+This phenomenon was first highlighted in the colibacillus (Escherichia coli), a bacterium that is one of the preferred subjects of study for geneticists.
 As early as 1974, it was assumed that there was a response, called SOS , which regulates the intervention of several repair systems according to the number of injuries.
 When there is a small number of lesions, this response increases the effectiveness of faithful repair mechanisms.
 But beyond a certain threshold of damage, these mechanisms are overwhelmed.
-The SOS response then induces the synthesis of a replicase capable of crossing specific lesions (see below), but with a certain error rate.
+The SOS response then induces the synthesis of a replicase able to cross specific lesions (see below), but with a certain error rate.
 This is called SOS mutagenesis.
 At the end of the 1990s, it was shown to facilitate the adaptation of the bacterial population to a hostile environment, at the cost of significant losses due to harmful mutations.
-It is a kind of faint hope system, hence the name SOS.
+It is a kind of last chance, hence the name SOS.

 But in multicellular organisms, the number of cells can be very large: in the human species, it is estimated at one hundred thousand billion (1014).
 In these organisms, the majority of mutations are neutral, because the genome contains a large number of non-coding sequences (see Genetic polymorphism & variation).
 Even taking this into account, an error rate of 1 in 10 billion (10-10) is still too high.
 This is even more so since many mutations also occur outside replication.
 If there were only one copy of the gene per cell, many of them would carry deleterious mutations and the organism would not be viable.
-It is the interest, and the necessity, to have two chromosome batches for these organisms (diploidyProperty of a cell whose chromosomes it contains are present in pairs (2n chromosomes).
+It is the interest, and the necessity, to have two chromosome sets for these organisms (diploidyProperty of a cell whose chromosomes it contains are present in pairs (2n chromosomes).
 The concept is generally to be contrasted with haploidy, a term referring to the ownership of cells with single copy chromosomes (n chromosomes).
 An organism or part of an organism is said to be diploid when its cells are themselves diploid.).
-Most mutations that inactivate one gene are recessive, so it is sufficient for the other copy to be functional for the cell to function normally.
+Most mutations that inactivate one gene are recessive, so one functional copy is sufficient for the cell to function normally.
 In a nutshell, it can be said that diploidy acts as a spare wheel.

 This leads us to make two remarks on the role of mutations in the evolutionary process: